Read the full video transcript below

 The other really, really important thing here is, we’re talking about minor bloating that comes and goes, and it’s associated with all of your digestive problems.
 If you start to get continual bloating, if you really start to bloat out, if you find it doesn’t go down, if you find that you’re either very hard or very tender, if you’re starting to get pain, if you’re starting to get any kind of discomfort, then please, do not wait to go and see your doctor.
 If you’ve had this for more than two weeks, then you do need to go and get it seen to.
 It could be something like fibroids, it could be something like cysts, so this does really need sorting out.

 So, I hope that has given you a little bit of insight into constipation, and this is something that we do really need to take seriously in the menopause.
-So, I’m looking forward next week to seeing you again for another edition of A.Vogel’s Menopause Mondays.
+So, I look forward to seeing you next week on A.Vogel Talks Menopause.